 Proposed activities under Alternative 2 are the same as those described under Alternative 1, except that the Former SRF would be the project area.
 Under Alternative 2, construction and dredging activities would occur at about the same distance from the identified wetland areas to the east of the dredging area associated with Alternative 1 (at least 2,000 ft [610 m]) (Figure 4.2-2).
-With the dredging in front of the SRF, Wetland Areas A and B would be approximately 2,600 ft (792 m) west of the nearest extent of dredging operations, slightly closer than under Alternative 1 (Figure 4.2-2).
-While dredge operations would be slightly closer, the dredge volume under Alternative 2 would be approximately 27% less than under Alternative 1, resulting in a slightly smaller potential suspended sediment volume in the water column.
+With the dredging in front of the SRF, Wetland Areas A and B would be approximately 2,600 ft (823 m) west of the nearest extent of dredging operations, slightly closer than under Alternative 1 (Figure 4.2-2).

+While dredge operations would be slightly closer, the dredge volume under Alternative 2 would be less than under Alternative 1, resulting in a slightly smaller potential suspended sediment volume in the water column.
 Thus, potential construction impacts to nearshore waters resulting from implementation of Alternative 2 would be slightly less than the potential impacts discussed under Alternative 1.

-Water quality monitoring, silt curtains and other BMPs would be used, consistent with past dredging operations in Apra Harbor, in order to protect sensitive areas including wetlands.
-BMPs and any proposed mitigation measures identified during the permitting process, distance to the wetlands, and the prevailing currents (i.e., the prevailing surface water motion in Apra Harbor is generally westward, away from the majority of wetland areas in Apra Harbor and Sasa Bay) would minimize impacts.
+Silt curtains and other mitigation measures would be used, consistent with past dredging operations in Apra Harbor, in order to protect sensitive areas including wetlands.
+BMPs and associated potential mitigation measures, distance to the wetlands, and the prevailing currents (i.e., the prevailing surface water motion in Apra Harbor is generally westward, away from the majority of wetland areas in Apra Harbor and Sasa Bay) would minimize impacts.
 Therefore, construction activities associated with Alternative 2 would not affect wetlands.